turingarena/turingarena/docs/internals/evaluation/SEGI.md

 - All the communication occurs through:
     - enviroment variables,
     - standard file descriptors, and
-    - files on the local filesystem, whose path is specified in enviroment variables.
+    - files on the local filesystem, whose path is specified via either of the previous methods.
 - Other data can be provided to the evaluator program, preferably through enviroment variables, as long as they do not depend on the submission.